 Restoring VM Files

-Veeam Backup & Replication can help you restore specific VM files: .VMDK, .VMX and others.
+Veeam Backup & Replication can help you restore VM files: VMX, VMXF, NVRAM and VMDK including flat files.
 For example, your VM configuration file is missing and you need to restore it.
 Instead of restoring the entire VM image, you can restore a single VM file.

 You can restore VM files to the latest state or any valid point in time.
 You can also restore them to the original or new location.